 - Search for Freelance Jobs

 There are innumerable websites that present freelancing opportunities suiting your profile.
 You can opt for any of those or search for part-time opportunities through ex-colleagues, friends, or family.
 Sometimes, you can even do two part-time jobs and earn quite well.
 If you still want or need full-time employment, you can continue your job hunt.

 If you have made a few investments, particularly in SIPs, it is advisable to discontinue those for a while.
 Continuous investments in the stock market are not the wisest thing to do at a time when you draw no monetary income.

 - Stay Away from Splurging

-Staying away from unnecessary expenses usually comes as a reflex action to the one who face financial troubles due to unemployment.
+Staying away from unnecessary expenses usually comes as a reflex action to the one who faces financial troubles due to unemployment.
 Resist your cravings, no matter how much you are tempted!
-When you lose your job, you need to prioritize your expenses and leave out those, which are not urgent or indispensible.
+When you lose your job, you need to prioritize your expenses and leave out those, which are not urgent or indispensable.

 - Know More About Loan Protection Plans

 Insurance companies might offer a few plans to make things easier during problematic situations like a sudden job loss.
 A loan protection plan is one such plan that takes care of your loans for a particular duration while you are yet to find a new job.